-The Company provides reinsurance of credit and bond insurers exposed to the risks of financial loss arising from non-payment of trade receivables covered by a policy (credit insurance) or non-performance (bonding).
-The Company's credit reinsurance exposures are concentrated primarily within developed economies, while the surety bond exposures are concentrated primarily within Latin American and developed economies.
-The underlying risk associated with the Company's credit related business is governed through the underwriting risk management framework described in C1.1.
+The Company provides credit insurance primarily for lenders (financial institutions) seeking to mitigate the risk of non-payment from their borrowers.
+The Company's credit insurance exposures are concentrated primarily within developed economies.
+The underlying risk associated with the Company's credit related business is governed through the underwriting risk management framework described in C.1.1.